-As I mentioned you can find cheap hostel accommodation on the island and you can even camp on Garrapetero Beach, with the owners permission.
-We choose The Red Mangrove Aventura Lodge as a treat having spent alot of time in budget accommodation in South America!
+As I mentioned you can find cheap hostel accommodation on the island and you can even camp on Garrapatero Beach, with the owners permission.
+We choose The Red Mangrove Aventura Lodge (now the Galapagos Habitat) as a treat having spent a lot of time in budget accommodation in South America!
 The hotel is located at the end of Avenue Charles Darwin, around a 10 minute walk from the centre.
 If you are

 The hotels position right on the dock means that you will get to enjoy plenty of sealion encounters as you sit at breakfast, or dinner as these island inhabitants spend most of their time lazing on the hotel sun loungers!
 The hotel is also ideally positioned close to the Darwin Centre and right next door to Galapagos Divers if you are planning on diving during your trip.

 I suggest starting with the Charles Darwin Research Station so that you can learn about the islands discovery, early settlers and other history before you begin exploring them.
 The centre is a scientific non-profit organisation that was established to help with the conservation of the Galapagos Islands.
 You can also meet a few of the giant tortoises.
 You can walk here from most accommodations in town.